freesinger/network-arch/Courses/TCP_Incast/Incast.md

 - [ ] **Employ machine learning** to help to identify the most important control variables to examine.

-- [ ] If we are able to **identify a small set of core parameters of interest**, we may also be able to construct cor- relations between the parameters.
+- [ ] If we are able to **identify a small set of core parameters of interest**, we may also be able to construct correlations between the parameters.
 These correlations, in turn, may allow us to **develop control models that fundamentally depart from the ACK-clocked nature of TCP.**

 - [ ] **Evaluate our mechanisms** for different applications, environments, network equipment, and network topologies to validate the fixs author proposed.